pearlapb/imageboard/README.md

 # Image Board SPA

 This is an Image Board Single Page Application (for web comics!
 Because why not).
-It uses Angular1.js for client-side rendering.
+It uses AngularJS for client-side rendering.
 This project was created during my 10th week of coding at SPICED Academy.
+Check it out [here](https://web-comics-board.herokuapp.com/#/) and upload your favourite comic!

 ### Features: